 Omnichannel engagement involves having consistent and personalised cross-channel communication with your audience.
-While most organisations may already utilise multiple communication channels with their audience, each communication platform is often used for a different goal.
+While most organisations may already utilise multiple communication channels with their audience, they often use each communication platform for a different goal.
 This approach lacks an awareness of the user journey across platforms (making this a multichannel engagement strategy rather than an omnichannel engagement strategy).

 An omnichannel engagement strategy helps associations communicate with their audience across all the platforms they use with relevant messaging for the audience’s stage in their journey that ultimately works together to achieve a common objective.
 The experience feels seamless for the audience and increases their affinity and advocacy for your organisation.

 Research from Google shows that omnichannel engagement can deliver significantly higher lifetime customer value than standalone marketing strategies.